BdR76/CSVLint/docs/readme.md

 ### Search and replace ###

 Search and replace a string with another string for all values in a column.
-Unlike the default "Search and replace" function of Notepad++, this only affect the values in a single column, not the values of any other columns.
+Unlike the default "Search and replace" function of Notepad++, this only affects the values in a single column, not the values of any other columns.
 Note that this is case-sensitive, for example search for `no` and replace with `False`: